dynamsoft-docs/barcode-reader-docs/parameters/structure-and-interfaces-of-parameters.md

 And that is pretty much a gist of how the RegionDefinition works.
 If anything is unclear, please contact support.

 ### RegionDefinition on Mobile
-When it comes to the [mobile edition](https://www.dynamsoft.com/barcode-reader/sdk-mobile/) of the SDK, knowing how RegionDefinition works is a major factor in unlocking the full potential of the Barcode Reader in your mobile application.
+When it comes to the <a href="https://www.dynamsoft.com/barcode-reader/sdk-mobile/" target="_blank">mobile edition</a> of the SDK, knowing how RegionDefinition works is a major factor in unlocking the full potential of the Barcode Reader in your mobile application.

 Put simply, the `RegionDefinition` parameter values in code (`top`, `bottom`, `left`, `right`) must be **rotated 90 degrees counter-clockwise to what they visually should be**.
 Let's say that we want to implement a RegionDefinition (in mobile) with the following values `top = 15; bottom = 75; left = 15; right = 85`.
 Visually, this would equate to the following